Share This Craft

 - 0.25 yard fabric, any color

-- Cut out circles (ranging from 1–3″ in diameter) from desired fabric.
+- Cut out circles (ranging from 1–3" in diameter) from desired fabric.
 You can cut the circles freehand; they do not need to be perfect circles.
-In fact, I find that they are more interesting and unique when each is slightly different.
+In fact, we find that they are more interesting and unique when each is slightly different.

 - Thread the needle and gather a circle in the center.
 Sew a couple stitches so that the petal holds its shape.
 Be sure to knot the thread.
 (Do not trim the thread yet!)

 - Poke needle through flower, bringing it to the back side.